 ## <chr> <dbl>

-Let’s separate by city by adding city to the
+Let’s separate by county by adding county to the

 group_by()